 How many hours do you spend reading per week?
 How many books do you want to read this year?
 How has your reading empowered your writing?

-Today, I challenge you to read one-third of a book.
-(Feel free to start with a book on the shorter side.)
+Today, I challenge you to read at least one chapter of a book.
 If you’re up for it, let me know by leaving a comment saying, “I’m in!”